rav3ndust/i3-r3/scripts-config/arch-install-demo/notes-arch.md

 We also need to change the installation scripts to be Arch-centric.

 Right now, they are more Debian/Ubuntu-centric.

+We switched to `pasystray` from `volumeicon` on Arch for systems using PipeWire - it tends to break `volumeicon`.

 ## Update the installer!